|a red North Face "Base Camp" bag|

-If somebody, somehow, got Gareth Williams into the bag, padlocked it shut and left it the bathtub, he wouldn't have had a chance -- even if they didn't tighten the compression straps.
+If somebody, somehow, got Gareth Williams into the bag, padlocked it shut and left it the bathtub, Gareth wouldn't have had a chance -- even if they didn't tighten the compression straps.

-The police -- or sources allegedly within the police department -- had been "leaking" the "theory" that an unknown person had locked Gareth Williams in the bag for sexual kicks, planning to return later and release him.
+The police -- or sources allegedly within the police department -- had been "leaking" the "theory" that an unknown person had locked him in the bag for sexual kicks, planning to return later and release him.

 But how could anyone could believe a person trapped in such a bag could be left alone for any length of time, and would still be alive later?
 How could anyone do such a thing for kicks?
 Why would anyone lock the bag, unless ... unless ...